 - Verbal reprimand from Class Teacher / Tutor / Head of Year / Head of Department

 - Extra work

 - A de-merit point on SIMS

 - Suspension or withdrawal of privileges

 - Out-Of-Bounds Card

 - Daily Report

 - Tutor Report

-- o Head of Year Report
+- Head of Year Report

 - Vice Principal Report

 - Lunchtime Detention

 - Departmental Detention

 - School Detention

+- Academic Detention

 - Saturday Detention

-- Time out of timetable
+- · Time out of timetable

 - Formal procedures including Oral Warning, Written Warning, Suspension and Expulsion.

-When a concern exists, the Tutor or Head of Year will contact home, and may request a meeting with parents.
+When a concern exists, the Tutor, Head of Year, Head of Key Stage or Vice Principal may contact home, and request a meeting with parents.